 When it comes to clothes, make an allowance for the unexpected.
 Be sure the spare in the trunk of your station wagon with wood paneling isn't in need of repair.
-A simple jean jacket says Hey, if you aren't trying to smuggle rare Incan coins through this peaceful little town and kidnap the local orphan, also have nipples, warm and established-
+A simple jean jacket says Hey, if you aren't trying to smuggle rare Incan coins through this peaceful little town and kidnap the local orphan, also have nipples, warm and established-green doesn't always mean envy.

-I can be one heck of a mellow kinda guy.
-But no matter how angry a man gets, a smile and a soft stroke on his bicep can work wonders.
-I learned that male chests green doesn't always mean envy.
 It's the meadows full of clover and chicory the Hulk seeks for rest, a return to normal.
 And sometimes, a woman gets to go with him, her tiny hands correcting his rumpled hair, the cuts in his hand.
 Green is the space between water and sun, cover for a quiet man, each rib shuttling drops of liquid light.